More than 80% of Fortune 100 companies use Asana*

 Privacy rights for educational information and records

-Protection of the personal information for residents of Japan
+Protection of the personal information for residents of Japan and other relevant global privacy laws

 *Accurate as of September 7, 2022.
 Asana makes no representations about updating this number.